 What an upper GI X-ray exam involves

-When you arrive for your appointment, you’ll be asked to remove some or all of your clothes and to wear a gown during the exam.
-You’ll also be asked to remove any jewelry, eyeglasses and any metal objects that might interfere with the X-ray images.
+When you arrive for your appointment, you will be asked to remove some or all of your clothes and to wear a gown during the exam.
+You will also be asked to remove any jewelry, eyeglasses and any metal objects that might interfere with the X-ray images.

 During your exam, a special type of X-ray camera called a fluoroscope beams radiation through your upper GI tract while you drink a thick liquid (barium sulfate).
 The fluoroscopy transmits continuous images to a video monitor, enabling the radiologist to see the barium as it moves through your upper GI tract.
 The images are recorded on a computer.